oardevol/ftahybrid-aksbootcamp/README.md

 - Install the following VSCode extensions:
   - [PowerShell](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell) but do not install PowerShell 7.0

 From this point on you are ready to start executing the commands in the various `script.ps1` files of this boot camp, selecting them and then hitting `F8`.
+Before executing the scripts, you should execute `env.ps1` to define all environment variables used within the scripts.
+Make sure these variables point to your deployment.

 > Note: You should turn off the VM after setup and start it during the boot camp.